Animal welfare and rights in Denmark: Legislation

+Animal welfare is the responsibility of the Ministry of Nature and Animal Welfare.

 Denmark's Animal Welfare Act of 2013 requires anyone keeping animals to ensure adequate housing, feeding, watering, and care with regard for physiological, ethological, and health needs in agreement with established practical and scientific knowledge.
 The act therefore prohibits both direct abuse and neglect.
 These anti-cruelty provisions of the Animal Welfare Act 2013 apply to pets as well as farmed animals.

 The Law also contains legislation dealing specifically with farmed animals, including requirements for holding areas that meet animals' needs and provide freedom of movement for eating, drinking, resting, and protection from the elements.
 Secondary legislation created under the Minister for Food, Agriculture, and Fisheries makes species-specific provisions for rearing, livestock transportation, and slaughter.
 Legislation on farmed animals largely exists to comply with European Union regulations on farmed animal welfare; however, Denmark's laws go beyond EU requirements in some cases, as with its removal of the religious exemption which for stunning prior to slaughter.

 The treatment of animals used in research appears to be covered under the general anti-cruelty provisions of the Animal Welfare Law 2013.
 Denmark has also implemented EU regulations on animal testing, such that animal experiments causing harm are required to be approved by the Animal Experiments Inspectorate, to minimize harm, to have a clear scientific purpose, and use animals less prone to experiencing pain, suffering, and distress.